sentanos/ProxyService/README.md

 - Read response headers.
 - Read the status code and status message.
 - Modify the User-Agent header (usually not allowed by Roblox).
-- Send Cookie header with "|" characters (or other characters which are usually blocked).
 - Read response even if the response contains a 400- or 500- status code (this includes body, headers, and the status code and message).
 - Access sites usually unavailable, including roblox.com APIs as well as discord webhooks (and being able to view headers means you will be able to obey discord rate limits, which means this proxy [is allowed](https://twitter.com/lolpython/status/967211620970545153)).